codyOneal/alx-system_engineering-devops/0x00-shell_basics/README.md

 -Create a script that creates a directory
 -Move the file betty
 -Remove betty
 -Delete the directory my first directory
+-Script that changes the working directory to the previous one